-The price of our common stock could also be affected by possible sales of common stock by investors who view the Convertible Notes or warrants as a more attractive means of equity participation in us and by hedging or arbitrage activity involving our common stock that we expect to increase as a result of the issuance of the 2013 Notes.
-The hedging or arbitrage could, in turn, affect the trading prices of the Convertible Notes and warrants, or any common stock that holders receive upon conversion of the Convertible Notes or exercise of the warrants.
+The price of our common stock could also be affected by possible sales of common stock by investors who view the 2012 Notes or warrants as a more attractive means of equity participation in us and by hedging or arbitrage activity involving our common stock.
+The hedging or arbitrage could, in turn, affect the trading prices of the 2012 Notes and warrants, or any common stock that holders receive upon conversion of the 2012 Notes or exercise of the warrants.

-Sales of a substantial number of shares of our common stock or securities linked to our common stock, such as the Convertible Notes and warrants, in the public market could occur at any time.
+Sales of a substantial number of shares of our common stock or securities linked to our common stock, such as the 2012 Notes and warrants, in the public market could occur at any time.
 These sales, or the perception in the market that such sales may occur, could reduce the market price of our common stock.

-Based solely on Schedules 13D and 13G that have been filed with the SEC, stockholders as of November 30, 2013 who beneficially own more than 5% of our outstanding common stock, which consists of five stockholders, collectively have beneficial ownership of approximately 39% of our outstanding common stock, not taking into account shares of common stock or warrants that certain of our existing stockholders or their respective affiliates, may purchase in this offering and/or the concurrent offering of senior note units.
+Based solely on Schedules 13D and 13G that have been filed with the SEC, stockholders as of November 30, 2013 who beneficially own more than 5% of our outstanding common stock, which consists of five stockholders, collectively have beneficial ownership of approximately 39% of our outstanding common stock, not taking into account shares of common stock or warrants that certain of our existing stockholders or their respective affiliates, may purchase in this offering.
 If one or more of them were to sell a substantial portion of the shares they beneficially hold, it could cause our stock price to decline.
-Moreover, certain holders of our outstanding common stock (including shares of our common stock issuable upon the exercise of outstanding warrants) have rights, subject to some conditions, to require us to file registration statements covering their shares and to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, certain holders of our outstanding common stock (including shares of our common stock issuable upon the exercise of outstanding warrants) have rights, subject to some conditions, to require us to file registration statements covering their shares and to include their shares in registration statements that we may file for ourselves or other stockholders

-We may not have the ability to pay interest on the Convertible Notes or to repurchase or redeem the Convertible Notes.
+We may not have the ability to pay interest on the 2012 Notes or to repurchase or redeem the 2012 Notes.